Resources dedicated to Nurse Authors

 Saver, Cynthia.
-(2014).
-Anatomy of Writing for Publication for Nurses, 2nd Edition.
+(2021).
+Anatomy of Writing for Publication for Nurses, 4th Edition.
 Indianapolis, IN: Sigma Theta Tau.
-(New edition coming soon!)

 Each journal specifies its preferred style and format, but many nursing journals follow these two style guides.
 Each of these also provide extensive guidelines for general writing conventions, including punctuation, spelling, grammatical conventions, gender-neutral language and writing conventions to overcome social and political “isms.”